iamhabbeboy/mailswifter/README.md

 # mailswifter

->Mail swifter is a free mailer built on swiftmailer for html template injection and data parser
+>Mail swifter is a free mailer built on swiftmailer for html template injection and data parser.

 ## Installation